hyperledger-gerrit-archive/fabric-ca/docs/source/clientcli.rst

           --caname string                  Name of CA
-          --csr.cn string                  The common name field of the certificate signing request --csr.hosts stringSlice          A list of space-separated host names in a certificate signing request --csr.names stringSlice          A list of comma-separated CSR names of the form <name>=<value> (e.g. C=CA,O=Org1) --csr.serialnumber string        The serial number in a certificate signing request -d, --debug                          Enable debug level logging
+          --csr.cn string                  The common name field of the certificate signing request --csr.hosts stringSlice          A list of space-separated host names in a certificate signing request --csr.keyrequest.algo string     Set the algorithm to use for key generation --csr.keyrequest.size int        Set the size of the key --csr.names stringSlice          A list of comma-separated CSR names of the form <name>=<value> (e.g. C=CA,O=Org1) --csr.serialnumber string        The serial number in a certificate signing request -d, --debug                          Enable debug level logging